hpc-carpentry/hpc-parallel-novice/_extras/guide.md

 At best, create directories for the each learner so that they don't get into each other's way.

 Note, that this lesson is currently quite fragile as the i/o caching can easily get into the way of the learners.

+### Bonus session: Distributing computations among computers

+A guided tour through a mpi program with all it's nuances and brain quirks in program flow.